StuartNZ/Umbraco4Docs/Documentation/Reference/Templating/Mvc/forms.md

 	2. The call to `return CurrentUmbracoPage()` sends the request back through the Umbraco pipeline and maintains the current ModelState and ViewData
 	3. The process starts again at **2.
 Umbraco page rendered**

-So you can see that if you returned a Partial View from within your [HttpPost] action, the only thing that would happen is that you'd end up displaying only the markup for the partial view to the end-user because you are not sending the request back to Umraco.
+So you can see that if you returned a Partial View from within your SurfaceController action, the only thing that would happen is that you'd end up displaying only the markup for the partial view to the end-user because you are not sending the request back to Umraco.